Relying on past success is a recipe for destruction—just ask the city of Sardis.

 God is never fooled by outward appearances, yet He is ever patient—“not willing that any should perish but that all should come to repentance” (2 Peter 3:9).
-Therefore, He graciously provided five instructions to the Sardis believers for correcting their ways.
-We, the modern Church, need to heed these five instructions as well.
+Therefore, He graciously provided four instructions to the Sardis believers for correcting their ways.
+We, the modern Church, need to heed these four instructions as well.
 We must not allow our beautiful church buildings, bustling with activity, to disguise spiritual stagnation.

 Step 1: Be Sensitive to Sin

 First, Christ warns the church to “be watchful” (Revelation 3:2).
 This warning conveys the idea of chasing away sleep.
 In other words, stay alert!
 Or as the apostle Paul wrote in Ephesians 5:14, “Awake, you who sleep, arise from the dead, and Christ will give you light.”